|

 The above command will succeed only if the existing values are compliant i.e. no duplicates are there in EMPNO column.
 If EMPNO column contains any duplicate value then the above command fails and Oracle returns an error indicating of non compliant values.

-Whenever you define a PRIMARY KEY oracle automatically creates a index on that column.
-If an Index already exist on that column then oracle uses that index only.
+Whenever you define a PRIMARY KEY Oracle automatically creates a index on that column.
+If an Index already exist on that column then Oracle uses that index.

 The following shows an example of parent child relationship.